Jay Morse - Partner of Pickands, Mather & Company

 Jay married Mary Ann Outhwaite, daughter of John and Ann Outhwaite, in 1864.
 She was born in April 1838.
 Ann was the older sister of Caroline Martha Outhwaite, the wife of James Pickands.
 Jay and Mary Ann had one child: Gertrude Carolyn (Ely), born on September 22, 1868.

 Jay Morse died on August 22, 1906.
 Upon his death, Seville Morse became the first and only woman partner in Pickands Mather, a position she held until her death on June 26, 1927.
-Both Jay and Seville are buried in Lake View Cemetery.
+Both Jay and Seville were buried in Lake View Cemetery.